-Embers, Amity’s yearbook, is designed each year by a team of student editors who work to complete a new edition from cover to cover.
+Embers, Amity’s yearbook, is designed each year by a team of student staff who work to complete a new edition from cover to cover.
+Like its namesake, Embers aims to provide a warm, glowing reminder of the experiences that Amity graduates shared together long after those experiences have passed.
 It has been produced annually since 1956.

-The team, under the supervision and guidance of faculty advisors, is led by an editor-in-chief who oversees an editorial board consisting of student leaders representing the four major sections of the book:
+The yearbook staff, under the supervision and guidance of faculty advisors, is led by an editor-in-chief who oversees an editorial board consisting of student leaders representing the four major sections of the book:

 - the senior section, which includes–among other things–baby photos, candids from throughout the school year, senior superlatives, and, of course, senior portraits, senior quotes, and a list of seniors’ activities and achievements;

 - the underclassmen and faculty (“UCF”) section, which features photos of underclassmen, teachers, and school staff along with an assortment of creative pages that vary from year to year;

 - the student life section, which is designed to reflect what’s it’s like to be a student at Amity and highlights student clubs, societies, and other organizations as well as events ranging from the first day of school to the spring musical; and, finally,